JoyDavis/Monthly-Sales-Performance-and-Top-Products-Analysis/README.md

 # Monthly Sales Performance and Top Products Analysis
 ### Project Description
-I assume the role of a data analyst tasked with analyzing the sales performance of a fictional retail business from January to May.
+I assume the role of a data analyst, tasked with analyzing the sales performance of a fictional retail business from January to May 2019.
 My primary objective is to uncover trends, identify top-performing products, and provide actionable insights that drive business growth.
 I focus on monthly sales trends, product performance, and identifying key revenue drivers to inform strategic decisions.

 ### Through this analysis, I:
 - Evaluate the overall sales performance of the business from January to May.